 - List the tiny situations that might come up while in that situation

 - Research the Japanese phrases to use in those tiny situations

 - Test the phrases, revise them, and begin using them

 - Repeat again with another situation you enjoy

 Your homework is to give the steps above a try.
-Try to build out a situation map like I described.
+Try to build out a situation map as I described.

 #15 – Telling Time

-This tip is about telling time in Japanese, and it’s a lot easier than you might think.
-First you’ll learn to count from 1 to 12, then add -ji to the end of it — almost.
+This tip is about telling the time in Japanese, and it’s a lot easier than you might think.
+First, you’ll learn to count from 1 to 12, then add -ji to the end of it — almost.

 - ichi-ji = 1 o’clock